A Tiger in the Zoo

 The

-poet emphasises that cage life of a tiger is a stark contrast to that of a free
+poem presents the cage life of a tiger as a stark contrast to that of a free

-tiger that lives the way God has created him.
+tiger that lives the way God has created him emphasising that 'freedom is everyone's birth right'.

 Line by Line Explanation: